What is a release, where is the term used, what types exist and how is it made available?

 In the context of product or software development, the term release candidate is often used.
-A Release Candidate refers to the version status before the release.
+It refers to the version status before the release.
 It is the result of a phase in the software development process.
-The official release in the development process turns a Release Candidate into a Release, either a minor release or a major release.
-In the course of a bugfixing, the term Release Candidate is not used.
+The official release in the development process turns a candidate into a release, either a minor or a major release.
+In the course of a bugfixing, the term release candidate is not used.

 The provision of releases

 How are releases made available to customers and interested parties?
-The provision of a new release is planned and implemented in Release Management in many organisations.
-Release Management typically creates a release plan and uses it to plan the scope, content and timing of minor and major releases.
+The provision of a new one is planned and implemented in Release Management in many organisations.
+Release Management typically creates a release plan and uses it to plan the scope, content and timing of minor and major versions.
 If required, it also implements emergency releases at short notice.
-Release Management can also be responsible for maintaining change logs or providing release keys for releasing features.
+Release Management can also be responsible for maintaining change logs or providing keys for releasing features.